quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 receiving transport parameters from the server.
 A client can only clear the QUIC Bit if such packets include a token provided by the server in a NEW_TOKEN frame ({{Section 19.7 of QUIC}}) on a connection where the server also included the grease_quic_bit transport parameter.

-To allow for changes in server configuration, clients SHOULD set the QUIC Bit if the token was provided more than 7 days prior.
+To allow for changes in server configuration, clients MUST set the QUIC Bit if the token was provided more than 7 days prior.
+If a client does not set the QUIC Bit, then it is possible that a server will drop packets if it is not longer able to accept them, resulting in connection failures.

 A server MUST clear the QUIC bit only after processing transport parameters from a client.
 A server cannot remember that a client negotiated the extension in a